 The university-wide policy provides a framework for implementation that allows for some flexibility among the various Schools in recognition of their wide variance in culture, mission, and the nature of acceptable faculty interactions with external entities.
 Each School's approach to implementation of the policy is described in a School Implementation Plan.

 The University Policy is supplemented by procedures specific to the implementation of the August 25, 2011 Public Health Service Rule (pdf).

-Faculty at the Medical School should refer to the website of the HMS Office for Professional Standards and Integrity for HMS-specific policies and procedures.
+Faculty at the Medical School should refer to the website of the Office for Academic & Research Integrity for HMS-specific policies and procedures.
 In addition to complying with the Medical School's conflict of interest policy, Medical School faculty are also expected to comply with their hospital's conflict of interest rules.